NVIDIAGameWorks/SHARC/docs/Integration.md

 Instead of the original trace call, we should have the following four passes with SHaRC:

 * SHaRC update - updates the cache with the new data on each frame.
-Requires `SHaRC_UPDATE 1` shader define
+Requires `SHARC_UPDATE 1` shader define
 * SHaRC resolve - combines new cache data with data obtained on the previous frame
 * SHaRC hash copy - the second step of the resolve pass required for data compaction
 * SHaRC render/query - trace scene paths with early termination using cached data.
 Requires `SHARC_QUERY 1` shader define